yazzybandyham/pod-request-access-landing-page/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+This project was created as part of the Frontend Mentor challenge to help improve my skills and create realistic portfolio ready work.

 ### The challenge

+The challenge is to create an early access landing page.

 Users should be able to: